droglenc/NCMTH107/modules/WhyStats_HW.md

 1. What is one of the individuals sampled in this scenario? [*Hint: Think about what the variable is and make sure that it makes sense to record that variable about your individual.*]
 1. Do you think it is reasonable to count the number of frogs on every lake in northern Wisconsin at the same time (say, in the same week)?
 Why or why not?
-1. Hypothetical visual and call counts for every lake in northern Wisconsin (i.e., the population) are recorded in the `Frogs` data.frame (make sure you have run `library(NCStats)`.
-The visual and call counts for a random sample of 10 lakes may be taken from this population by running `srsdf(Frogs,n=10)` in RStudio.
+1. Hypothetical visual and call counts for every lake in northern Wisconsin (i.e., the population) are recorded in the *Frogs* data.frame.
+The visual and call counts for a random sample of 10 lakes may be taken from this population by running `srsdf(Frogs,n=10)` in RStudio (make sure you have run `library(NCStats)` first).
 Paste the output returned from this function into your report document.
 1. How do the **visual** counts of frogs recorded from the first three lakes in your sample compare?
 This is an example of what type of variability?
 1. Compute the average **visual** count of frogs in all lakes in your sample.
 Show your work! [*You may leave space in your document and hand write your work before handing it in*]
 1. Extract another sample of 10 lakes (run `srsdf(Frogs,n=10)` again).
 Paste the results into your report document.